AdobeDocs/analytics.en/help/import/c-data-sources/datasrc-how-data-sources-works.md

 ---
 description: Information about how Adobe provides access to Data Sources.
-seo-description: Information about how Adobe provides access to Data Sources.
-seo-title: How Data Sources works
 solution: Analytics
 subtopic: Data sources
 title: How Data Sources works